yiisoft/docs/guide/en/start/workflow.md

 ![Request Lifecycle](img/request-lifecycle.svg)

-1. A user makes a request to the [entry script](structure/entry-script.md) `public/index.php`.
+1. A user makes a request to the [entry script](../structure/entry-script.md) `public/index.php`.
-2. The entry script with the help of application runner loads the container configuration [configuration](concept/configuration.md) and creates an [application](structure/application.md) instance and services necessary to handle the request.
+2. The entry script with the help of application runner loads the container [configuration](../concept/configuration.md) and creates an [application](../structure/application.md) instance and services necessary to handle the request.
 3. Request factory creates a request object based on raw request that came from a user.
 4. Application passes request object through middleware array configured.
 One of these is typically a router.
 5. Router finds out what handler to execute based on request and configuration.